Care For Yourself/Common Sense Care Giving

 - Do not assume that the patient does irritating things just to be mean.
 Seemingly vindictive behavior is usually beyond the control of a patient with a dementia illness.
 When the patient does things that really annoy you, change the environment or the routine to stop the behavior.

-- Secure Power Of Attorney before your loved one becomes mentally incompetent.
+- Secure Power of Attorney through an attorney before your loved one becomes mentally incompetent.
 See your bank manager or accountant and setup a good financial plan.
-See a lawyer.

 - It helps to learn as much as you can about the disease and what you can reasonably expect the patient to be able to do.
 Find out how other people manage by participating in a support group or by talking with other families caring for members with similar illnesses.